 Mississippi Public Broadcasting is an Equal Opportunity Employer.

 State employees receive regular pay for ten (10) legal holidays and for any other day proclaimed as a holiday by the Governor or the President of the United States (Section 3- 3-7, Mississippi Code of 1972, Annotated, as amended).
-However, part-time employees receive regular pay only for those holidays and the designated number of hours as the part-time employee was regularly scheduled to work.
+Employees who are not in active pay status on a legal holiday will not be compensated for the holiday.
+Active pay status is defined as either physically working or on paid leave the day of a legal holiday, or the day immediately following a legal holiday.
+Compensation for legal holidays for part-time employees will be computed on a pro-rata basis according to hours regularly scheduled to work.

 The legal holidays are as follows:

 |The Third Monday of January||Robert E. Lee's Birthday and Dr. Martin Luther King Jr.'s Birthday|

 |The Last Monday of April||Confederate Memorial Day|

 |The Last Monday of May||National Memorial Day and Jefferson Davis' Birthday|